For Immediate Release

 The Zacks Investment Management industry consists of companies that manage securities and funds for clients to meet specified investment goals.
 They earn by charging service fees or commissions.
 Investment managers are also called asset managers, as they manage hedge funds, mutual funds, private equity, venture capital and other financial investments for third parties.

-Growth in AUM Likely to Continue Despite a Volatile Trend in Asset Flows: In 2020 and the first half of 2021, there was a significant rise in equity market volatility and solid client activity, owing to the coronavirus-induced uncertainty, which aided total AUM growth.
+A Volatile Trend in Asset Flows Likely to Hurt AUM Growth: In 2020 and the first half of 2021, there was a significant rise in equity market volatility and solid client activity, owing to the coronavirus-induced uncertainty, which aided total AUM growth.
 In the second half of 2021, markets began to normalize, with client activity remaining decent.
-Nevertheless, the first nine months of 2022 again witnessed an unexpected rise in volatility and relatively higher client activity, resulting in asset inflows for the majority of the industry players.
+Year 2022 again witnessed an unexpected rise in volatility and relatively higher client activity, resulting in asset inflows for the majority of the industry players.

-The Zacks Investment Management industry is a 44-stock group within the broader Zacks Finance sector.
-The industry currently carries a Zacks Industry Rank #89, which places it at the top 35% of more than 250 Zacks industries.
+The Zacks Investment Management industry is a 43-stock group within the broader Zacks Finance sector.
+The industry currently carries a Zacks Industry Rank #164, which places it at the bottom 35% of more than 250 Zacks industries.

-The industry's positioning in the top 50% of the Zacks-ranked industries is a result of bright earnings outlook for the constituent companies in aggregate.
-Looking at the aggregate earnings estimate revisions, it appears that analysts have just started gaining confidence in this group's bottom-line growth potential.
-The industry's current-year earnings estimates have been revised 1.3% higher since the end of October 2022.
+The industry's positioning in the bottom 50% of the Zacks-ranked industries is a result of a dismal earnings outlook for the constituent companies in aggregate.
+Looking at the aggregate earnings estimate revisions, it appears that analysts are losing confidence in this group's bottom-line growth potential.
+The industry's current-year earnings estimates have been revised 21.4% lower since the end of May 2022.

-Thus, we present a few stocks from the prospering industry that you may want to keep an eye on.
-But before that, let's check out the industry's recent stock market performance and valuation picture.
+Before we present a few stocks from the industry that you may want to keep an eye on, let's check out the industry's recent stock market performance and valuation picture.